Yainer Diaz Player Props: Astros vs. Dodgers

 Yainer Diaz At The Plate

-- Diaz is hitting .270 with eight doubles, seven home runs and three walks.
+- Diaz is batting .276 with nine doubles, seven home runs and three walks.

+- He has hit a home run in 17.9% of his games this year, and 5.2% of his plate appearances.

-- Diaz has driven in a run in 14 games this season (36.8%), including one multiple-RBI game.
+- Diaz has driven in a run in 15 games this year (38.5%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.